-While, yes, fish tanks can take in oxygen from the water surface, the amount may not be enough.
-The use of an air pump is highly advisable to boost carbon dioxide and oxygen flow.
+While fish tanks can take in oxygen from the water’s surface, the amount may not be enough.
+Using an air pump is highly advisable to boost carbon dioxide and oxygen flow.

 The best aquarium heaters monitor and control the temperature inside your fish tank.
 Although water temperature should be approximately 72°F to 84°F, different fish species require variations of this.
 Hence, it’s best to confirm it with the supplier.

 Also, there are instances where the water temperature suddenly changes.
-This scenario can be due to certain lighting that’s creating heat, the location of your tank, and lastly, a defective heater.
-If not properly regulated, it will trigger stress in your fish or, worse, result in their death.
+This scenario can be due to certain lighting that’s creating heat, your tank’s location, and a defective heater.
+Not properly regulated will trigger stress in your fish or, worse, their death.

 When you have a new fish tank, it’s advisable to perform water testing routinely.
-Since new tanks are susceptible to abrupt nitrite and ammonia increase, the typical test kits you will find in the local market are pH, nitrate, ammonia, and nitrate water test kits, which are vital for maintaining aquariums.
+Since new tanks are susceptible to abrupt nitrite and ammonia increase, the typical test kits in the local market are pH, nitrate, ammonia, and nitrate water test kits, which are vital for maintaining aquariums.